paweljarosz/defarc/README.md

 	local jump_to = defarc.get_board_jumpers()["some-jumper-id"]
 ```

-### .get_board_branches([board])
+### get_board_branches([board])
 Returns a table with branches data of selected board data.
-This function returns a proper branches table if proper board_id or board_name is provided, otherwise it returns a branches table of saved/selected board_table.
+This function returns a proper branches table if proper board_id or board_name is provided, otherwise it returns a branches table of selected board_table.

 * **PARAMETER:** `board` (string, optional) - an id or name of a board from Arcweave JSON or Lua table with board data (board_table)
 * **RETURNS:** `branches_table` (table) - a table with data regarding selected board branches - for each key (which is *branch_id*), value is a table with branch data